Azure/terraform-cdk-constructs/API.md

 Configuration properties for the Azure Virtual Network, derived from the NetworkProps interface.

 These include:
-  - `resourceGroup`: The ResourceGroup within which the virtual network will be created.
+  - `resourceGroup`: Optional.
+Reference to the resource group for deployment.
   - `name`: Optional.
 The name of the virtual network.
 If not provided, a default name will be assigned.
   - `location`: Optional.
 The Azure region where the virtual network will be deployed.
 Defaults to the resource group's region.
   - `addressSpace`: Optional.
 A list of CIDR blocks that define the address spaces of the virtual network.